 Practical advice for physiotherapists and support workers on how to implement remote physiotherapy delivery rapidly and efficiently.

 Government guidance on provision of healthcare in the home countries and crown dependencies changes regularly.
-You should explore your local guidance in line with the CSP guidance on whether to see patients 'Face to face or not'.
-Use of remote tools to triage before any face-to-face contact is recommended, and virtual offers of ongoing assessment and treatments should be used where applicable.
+You should explore your local guidance in line with the CSP guidance on whether to see patients 'Digital or physical'.
+Use of remote tools to triage before any in-person contact is recommended, and virtual offers of ongoing assessment and treatments should be used where applicable.

 Remote physiotherapy delivery encompasses all methods of providing physiotherapy where the patient is remote from the practitioner.
 Delivery methods include, but are not limited to, telephone, video, email, SMS, web-based platforms or apps.
 Setting up remote delivery options normally requires time, planning and incremental introduction .